What Is The Best Desiccant Dehumidifier? Top 8 Options Reviewed…

 1. Disposable Desiccant

 This type of dehumidifier is also known as a moisture absorber.
-These are relatively inexpensive and are disposable as they cannot be reused more than once.
+These are relatively inexpensive and disposable as they cannot be reused more than once.
 They work simply by exposing the moist air to a small container of absorbent crystals.
 Once full, the container is thrown away.

 2. Rechargeable Desiccant